 TL;DR

 Nextdoor is the hyperlocal neighborhood social network — real-name accounts tied to a verified street address, with contractor recommendations coming from actual neighbors.
-ProFix Directory is an Ohio-only editorial directory with license, permit, and Secretary of State verification on every licensed-trade profile.
+ProFix Directory is a national editorial directory with public-record evidence, board-verified-active license status in 32 states and growing, official board lookup links elsewhere, Ohio permit data, and one-tap calls.
 The two are not really competing — Nextdoor delivers neighbor trust, ProFix delivers public-record evidence.
-Most Ohio homeowners benefit from using both.
+Most homeowners benefit from using both.

 - Nextdoor monetizes contractors through neighborhood-targeted ads and a Business Page program.
-ProFix uses flat $10–$35/year per metro pricing with no ad bidding.
+ProFix is not a neighborhood ad auction or lead marketplace.

 - ProFix publishes its data as an MCP server, OpenAPI spec, llms.txt feed, and CC-BY-4.0 Hugging Face dataset.
 Nextdoor does not publish a comparable open dataset.

-- For licensed Ohio trades, ask Nextdoor for names and verify them on ProFix.
+- For licensed trades, ask Nextdoor for names and review the available evidence on ProFix.
 For unlicensed hyperlocal services (a sitter, a one-time handyman, a yard helper), Nextdoor alone is often enough.

 Quick comparison